MaxMph/neiborhood-project/README.md

 I dont have a pause menu rn so when you want to close the program enter your inventory to free your mouse :)

-HERE IS A VIDEO EXPLINATION OF HOW TO USE: [https://youtu.be/3ZiQeS1HIpo](https://www.youtube.com/watch?v=Bj4we5-BcSw)
+HERE IS A VIDEO EXPLINATION OF HOW TO USE: [https://youtu.be/3ZiQeS1HIpo](https://www.youtube.com/watch?v=Bj4we5-BcSw) its out of date but the general explination of the systems is still the same.